Red-Hex-Consulting/Ankou/docs/adding-new-agent.md

      "reconnectInterval": <seconds>
    }
    ```
-   Dispatch this payload through your transport to the relay’s `/api/register` route and verify a 200 response before proceeding.
+   Dispatch this payload through your transport to the relay's `/api/register` route and verify a 200 response before proceeding.

 4. **Implement the beacon loop**
    Use the reconnect interval plus jitter to control your polling cadence.
-Geist’s `subscribeToCommands()` calculates a new jittered duration for each loop, then calls `getPendingCommands()` which issues a signed request to `/api/poll`.
+Geist's `subscribeToCommands()` calculates a new jittered duration for each loop, then calls `getPendingCommands()` which issues a signed request to `/api/poll`.
 The relay forwards the call, the server updates heartbeat timestamps, and returns an array of pending commands.
 Follow this pattern so reconnect updates from operators propagate automatically.

 5. **Map supported commands to execution logic**
    `supportedCommands` in the handler config advertises capabilities to the UI, so your agent must honour each verb.
 Geist routes commands through `handleBuiltinCommand()` and exposes helpers such as `handleLs`, `handlePut`, and `handleExec`.
 Replicate that structure: parse the command string, dispatch to the correct implementation, and return stdout/stderr plus any metadata (loot entries, hashes, status strings).